Specialty Program 2018 | Wound Fundamentals | 18180 | Spring

 "Knowing the principles for maintaining a physiological local wound environment, helped me to provide a patient with the wound care they needed and provide my co-worker with knowledge to use for future wound encounters."

 - Six Weeks Online Learning: The online phase of the course is taken independently and establishes a baseline level of knowledge for each participant.
 All assignments are completed and submitted online and can be accessed 24/7.

-- Two Day Onsite Workshop: Following the online phase, participants attend a two-day workshop (8 AM to 5 PM) that includes additional lectures, demonstrations and hands-on skill development.
-Individual registrants attend the workshop at the Shoreline Conference Center.
-Registrants employed by a co-sponsoring agency attend the workshop at their own facility via video transmission from Shoreline.
-(Local Hotel Information)
+- Hands-on Workshop: Following the online phase, participants attend a workshop that includes additional lectures, demonstrations and hands-on skill development.
+Individual registrants attend the UWCNE workshop.
+Registrants employed by a co-sponsoring agency attend the workshop at the location and on the dates designated by the Agency Coordinator.

 - Describe the basic structure and function of the skin.

 - Identify changes in the integumentary system over the life span.

 - Describe effective techniques for preventing skin damage.